HariniRavichandranM/Superstore-SQL-and-Python-Analystics/README.md

 - Create a star schema
 - Write analytical SQL queries for business KPIs
 - Visualise the output using Python (Pandas, Matplotlib, Seaborn, Plotly)
-- Provide insights on sales performance, customer loyalty, and category trends
+- Provide insights on sales performance, Sales by segments, monthly sales trend, category and subcategory trends

 ---